 The champion is the individual in your company that owns the digital signage project.
 They will lead the implementation, operation and analysis of the digital signage solution.
 Ideally, a digital signage champion should be tech-savvy and have excellent communication skills.

-Digital signage systems are powered by a media player which plays content on a display.
+Digital signage systems are powered by a media player which plays selected content.
 Users manage the screens and content from the cloud-based content management software.

 The process involves four steps, as shown below:

-The player is typically mounted behind the screen.
+Media players are typically mounted behind the display screen.
 It’s connected first to the screen via HDMI, and then to the internet through Wi-Fi or a wired connection.
 Except for video walls, each screen or display will require its own media player.

-Once your hardware is set up and ready to go, the next step is to create the content.
+First, hardware needs to be set up.
+Once its set up and ready to go, the next step is to create the content.
 Content can be uploaded to the software e.g. images or created in the software using content apps.
 You can show a single piece of content or create a multi-zoned layout to display multiple content at the same time.
 You’ll then “publish your content” which means creating a schedule of when and where content should be displayed.

 Most digital signage software will have content apps that auto-update.
-This means that when the source is updated (e.g. a Google Calendar for your event listings), the content on your screens is also updated.
-Content schedules can also be updated to change the content being displayed or change the times it’s being displayed.
+For example, if you update your Google Calendar your event listings on your digital display will update too.
+The software is responsible for updating the content on your screen.
+Content schedules are important.
+They can change the content being displayed or change the times it’s being displayed.